 - Optimize in-house processes: Even if you use FBA, you need to ensure you’re producing or receiving enough product to deliver to Amazon’s various warehouses — otherwise, your product will sell out.
 Assess your in-house processes, partner relations, and look for ways to improve.

 - Monitor performance metrics: Review your performance metrics daily.
 For example, check your cancellation, refund, and order defect rate and see if they’re below standards.
 Refund and cancellation rates need to stay below 2.5 percent — the ODR should remain under one percent.

 Ready to use these actionable tips in your strategy, and win your Buy Box and more sales?

 Get the 411 on the Amazon Buy Box

 Want to learn more about the Amazon Buy Box?
-Join our newsletter at the top and receive exclusive strategies, videos, and tips from the industry’s leading Amazon Marketing Specialists.
-Or, get one-on-one assistance with your Amazon marketing by checking out our consulting services!
+Join our newsletter at the top and receive exclusive strategies, videos, and tips from the industry’s leading Marketing Specialists for Amazon.
+Or, get one-on-one assistance with your marketing for Amazon by checking out our consulting services!

 Sarah Berry is a Google Analytics-certified Web Marketing Consultant at WebFX.
 She’s written over 400 articles on digital marketing, covering topics like SEO, CRO, and Amazon.
 When she isn’t polishing her Time Magazine Person of the Year Award, she’s spending time with her flock of ducks.